RyGuy101/BouncyZone/README.md

 Way2Bouncy
 ==========
 This is an Android app I'm working on.
-Thye MySurfaceView class is junk
+The MySurfaceView class is junk